Mrt134/Experimental/1.0luminadocumentation/testintro.rst

 * Total system search capabilities through :ref:`Lumina Search`, without a daemon eating memory in the background.

-* Screenshot functionality through :ref:`Lumina Screenshot` which is also tied to the “Print Screen” key by default.
+* Screenshot functionality through :ref:`Lumina Screenshot`, which is also tied to the “Print Screen” key by default.

 .. _Test How to Get Lumina: